sdneon/Minions/README.md

 ## Changelog
 * v1.2 work-in-progress
   * Added backgrounds for day & night.
+    * Owing to memory limits, hero pic may fail to load sometimes.
+Thus, added a retry to load the hero again half a sec later.
 * v1.1
   * Added more hands.
   * Optimizing for size: aggressively remove unneeded codes/displays.
 E.g. circle around date.